-Basic Guide School – Join us May 8th – 13th 2017 for our annual Raft Guide School!
-While this course is primarily for individuals looking to become a raft guide we do train those who have their own watercraft and are looking to expound on their skill set.
+Guide School – Join us May 14th – 19th, 2018 or June 4th – 9th, 2018 for our annual Raft Guide School!
+While this course is primarily for individuals looking to become a raft guide, we will also train those who have their own watercraft and are looking to expound on their skill set.
 Once the course is completed you will be Colorado State certified to guide clients on Class III rivers within Colorado.

 During training you will be provided with a personal flotation device (PFD), helmet, wetsuit, splash gear, and all necessary river gear.
 You are responsible for all meals (although we usually have a cook-out for lunch twice during the week).
 You will need to bring a hat, sunscreen, your own water bottle, and a bathing suit to go under the wetsuit.
 Additional warm layers of clothing are recommended as we will be in cold water.
 Our day begins at 8 am and we usually finish between 5-6 pm.

 Please call us at 970-259-8313 if you have additional questions or send us an email at email@example.com

 - How to properly use and care for all river equipment

 - Scouting and running rapids

 - Orientation and safety topics for clients

 - Managing clients in rafts and kayaks